 PhotoModeler Collision Training Courses

-Training Courses for Collision Investigation will be conducted online and led live by a PhotoModeler expert instructor.
-They are full time (approx. 8 hours a day), and last four days.
-The courses will cover all of the award-winning PhotoModeler features that make it a valuable measurement tool in the reconstructionist’s toolbox.
-You will be running a real copy of PhotoModeler on a virtual platform and will have instructor guidance just as if you were in-person.
+Training Courses for Collision Investigation are four or five days long and are taught by a PhotoModeler expert instructor.
+They are full-time (approx. 8 hours a day).
+The courses cover all of the award-winning PhotoModeler features that make it a valuable measurement tool in the reconstructionist’s and forensic expert’s toolbox.

 The course is certified for ACTAR CEUs.
 Key topics include, but are not limited to: